Project Pinball Charity: Hospital donations

 Project Pinball Charity has donated the use of 82 pinball machines placed in 69 children’s hospitals across 29 states including Children's Hospital Colorado, Sunrise Children's Hospital, Children's Hospital Los Angeles, UNC Children's Hospital, Johns Hopkins Children's Center, Baptist Hospital of Southeast Texas, Nationwide Children's Hospital, Children's Hospital and Medical Center of Omaha, UCSF Benioff Children's Hospital San Francisco, MassGeneral Hospital for Children, Advocate Children's Hospital, Palm Beach Children's Hospital, K.Hovnanian Children's Hospital, St. Louis Children's Hospital, Wesley Children's Hospital and Golisano Children's Hospital of Southwest Florida.

+Electro-mechanical pinball machines that can't meet safety standards for hospital locations are placed in retirement communities.

 Customizations

 Many of the pinball machines have shorter than standard legs to make them more accessible to children and people in wheelchairs.
 Alternative controls were introduced from 2023, including using foot pedals, or a box with 3 buttons (left and right flipper buttons and plunger button) manufactured by Inclusive Gamewerks.
 One of these Inclusive Gamewerks controllers was used on Iron Man that was previously given by Project Pinball to Children's Hospital Colorado in 2016, with the upgrade funded by the state of Colorado in 2023.